MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 ## Use an AI model with Power Fx

-An AI model is similar to a canvas app and has its own inputs and outputs.
-You'll need to create a canvas app, choose a control, and then assign an expression to it.

 USing an AI model with Power Fx is similar to using a canvas app in that you'll need to create a canvas app, choose a control, assign an expression to it, and then create its inputs and outputs.

 For a list of AI Builder models you can use, go to [AI models and business scenarios](model-types.md).
 You can also customize models built in Microsoft Azure Machine Learning with the [bring your own model](byo-model.md) feature.